scorpido74/azure-docs.nl-nl/articles/cosmos-db/create-sql-api-nodejs.md

 ## <a name="update-your-connection-string"></a>Uw verbindingsreeks bijwerken

-Ga nu terug naar Azure Portal om de verbindingsreeksinformatie op te halen en kopieer deze in de app.
+Now go back to the Azure portal to get the connection string details of your Azure Cosmos account.
+Copy the connection string into the app so that it can connect to your database.

-1. Klik in het [Azure Portal](https://portal.azure.com/)in uw Azure Cosmos-account in de linkernavigatiebalk op **sleutels**en klik vervolgens op **sleutels voor lezen/schrijven**.
+1. In the [Azure portal](https://portal.azure.com/), in your Azure Cosmos account, in the left navigation click **Keys**, and then click **Read-write Keys**.
 In de volgende stap gebruikt u de kopieerknoppen aan de rechterkant van het scherm om de URI en primaire sleutel in het bestand `config.js` te kopiëren.

     ![Een toegangssleutel bekijken en kopiëren in Azure Portal, blade Sleutels](./media/create-sql-api-dotnet/keys.png)